Hillyer Hall 324

 Monday, Wednesday & Friday

 The Imaging Center plays a key role in the teaching and production of the visual arts at Smith.
 We work with people to make art, to study art, and to document art, using tools both new and old.
 The Imaging Center is a hub of creativity, scholarly collections, and technical skill that helps bring new ideas to light.

 The Imaging Center offers image collections, software training, 2D and 3D printing and scanning, virtual and augmented reality development, equipment checkout, studio and exhibition support, and specialized technical support in our computer labs.
 We also provide one-on-one faculty consultation and training for using images and 3D media in the classroom.

 All of our digital image collections are available through ARTstor, a scholarly database of over a million images of art objects, historical material, archeological artifacts and photojournalism archives.
-Smith Digital Collections in ARTstor include over 200,000 images from faculty requests, the Smith College Museum of Art, the Mortimer Rare Book Room, the Smith College Archives, and Five College collaborative collections.
-Access ARTstor through the Search ARTstor link.
-Create your own login name and password for off-campus access.
+The Smith Digital Collections include over 200,000 images from faculty requests, the Smith College Museum of Art, the Mortimer Rare Book Room, the Smith College Archives, and Five College collaborative collections.
+Contact Jon Cartledge to create your own Smith-connected account for access from off-campus.
 Additionally, we maintain collections of 35mm slides and mounted photographs which can be browsed in the Imaging Center Lounge.

 The Imaging Center provides faculty consultation and training for all aspects of 3D scanning, modeling and printing.
 Support is tailored to the specific needs of your project or class.
 Uses for the technology may include: